Michael-Obele/myth-buster/plan_reformed/core/implemented_features.md

 ## 2.5 Landing Page (`/`)

 A visually engaging landing page introduces the Myth Buster app, highlighting its core purpose and features through various sections and animated elements.
+Key features on the landing page include:

+*   **Interactive "Mini-Myth" Quick Check:**
+    *   **Description:** A section on the landing page (`MiniMythCheck.svelte`) allows users to quickly test their knowledge.
+It fetches 5 random myth statements, along with their verdicts and explanations, from a dedicated API endpoint (`/api/minimyths`).
+This endpoint, in turn, instructs the Perplexity API to generate and verify these 5 myths.
+    *   **Functionality:** Users can click "True" or "False" for each presented myth and receive instant feedback and a concise explanation.
+The component handles loading states and potential errors during the API fetch.
+This feature provides an immediate demonstration of the app's core myth-busting capabilities.

 ## 2.6 About Page (`/about`)